-- The Auditor's report on the Financial Statements, - A review of the Scheme's investment strategy, - A review of the Scheme's investments, performance and outlook, - The triennial actuarial valuation of the Scheme, - Internal Audit report of the Scheme's administration and governance
+- The Auditor's report on the Financial Statements, - A review of the Scheme's actuarial factors. - A review of the Scheme's cost cap, - A review of the Scheme's investment performance.

 This information together with additional briefing papers prepared by the Secretariat provided good quality data which allowed the Trustees to exercise their functions effectively over the period of this report.
-In addition the internal audit of the Scheme administration reported a substantial assurance opinion rating on the administration of the Scheme and concluded that the Scheme's framework of governance, risk management and control is adequate and effective and made no recommendations.
+In addition the internal audit of the Scheme administration carried out in 2018 reported a substantial assurance opinion rating on the administration of the Scheme and concluded that the Scheme's framework of governance, risk management and control is adequate and effective and made no recommendations.